knative/docs/blog/README.md

 - Vendor pitches

 ## Communicating new project releases
-**Scheduled releases (every 6 weeks).** Knative project has a release every 6 weeks, and we need your help communicating new changes to our community!
-If you would like to contribute a blogpost to the Knative blog, please consider writing about the latest changes to the project.
-Ideally, we should have a single blogpost for every release *number*, for example, 0.17; 0.18; 0.19.
+**Scheduled releases:** The Knative project has a release every 6 weeks, and we need your help communicating new changes to our community!
+If you would like to contribute a blog post to the Knative blog, please consider writing about the latest changes to the project.
+Ideally, there should be a single blog post for every release version, for example, 0.17; 0.18; 0.19.
 The title convention should be: *Version [version number] release - [date]*.
-Release blog contributors should write a summary of the changes, which can be organized by working groups if this makes sense, and select up to 3 highlights of the current release.
+Release blog contributors should write a summary of the changes and select up to 3 highlights of the current release to write about.
 **Big changes to the project.** Big changes to the project require a deep dive blog that describe the new feature in detail and give examples of the new functionality.

 ## Review Process